gvwilson/thirdbit/src/fiction/eimin/index.md

 If someone else had asked that,
 Grappa Uzman would have puffed up his chest and said yes, he would do it.
-Then one of his daughters would put her hand on his arm and gentled him the way he gentled his goats when storms came.
+Then one of his daughters would put her hand on his arm and gentle him the way he gentled his goats when storms came.
 But somehow,
 coming from Razi,